sybila/boolean-network-sketches/README.md

 It contains the high-level implementation of the framework, as well as benchmark models and data used for experiments and case studies.
 This readme describes the repository contents and also contains instructions on how to replicate the main experimental results of the paper.

-## Boolean Network Sketches

-A Boolean network sketch represents a combination of prior knowledge, data, and hypotheses regarding the modelled system.
-Sketch is given by following components:
-- influence graph
-- partially specified Boolean network
-- static properties of update functions
-- dynamic properties of the system

-Given a sketch, all consistent Boolean network candidates can be computed.
-We can then analyze their attractors symbolically, obtain witness networks, or analyze between candidates.

 ## Requirements and Dependencies

 We recommend to run the benchmarks on a machine with at least 16GB RAM.